AkshaySharma2843/NavigationExample/README.md

 You have to make res Directory navigation and menu in your android res, you can also get it from my Project

+navigation graph will be going to look like this